Kanhaiya772/AIFT-FinalProject/README.md

 ## Project Overview

-The AIFT Final Project is designed to demonstrate the integration of various AI techniques learned during the training.
+The AIFT Final Project is designed for the demonstration of various technologies or technical tools.
 The project includes:

 - An API for data processing.
 - A frontend interface for user interaction.